cutecatfann/angr-Single-Execution/README.md

 ```
 This same result happened with all other test files ran.
 While all test files symbolically executed, the memory spaces were wiped using this code.
 Vanilla angr did not wipe the memory areas.

-The GNU CoreUtils files that this code was tested on had the same results.
-While they did compile and symbolically execute, they did not return any intialized values.
-As such, it appears that `angr` is unable to support this style of symbolic execution.
+When testing with GNU CoreUtils programs like `ls` and `cat`, the results were consistent with those from the small test programs.
+Although the GNU CoreUtils files compiled and symbolically executed, they did not return any initialized values, highlighting a limitation of `angr` in supporting this style of symbolic execution.

+Given these results, we can conclude that `angr` struggles to handle symbolic memory and uninitialized values when conducting symbolic execution at the granularity of single functions.
+This is a significant challenge for symbolic execution as it often requires a frequent switch between symbolic and concrete execution.
+Moreover, this specific approach to symbolic execution with `angr` reveals the difficulty in transitioning from concrete values to symbolic values, as evidenced by the uninitialized memory regions and warnings regarding unspecified values.

 ### Challenges:
 Symbolic Memory Handling: The transition from concrete values to symbolic values has always been a major pain point in symbolic execution, as indicated by the logs which suggest that when a type is converted to symbolic, angr erases the memory at those locations.
 This is particularly true when working at a granularity like single functions where there's a frequent switch between symbolic and concrete execution.